quasarframework/quasar/.github/ISSUE_TEMPLATE.md

 Have a feature suggestion/request?
 =======================
 Remove the template from below and provide thoughtful commentary *and code samples* on what this feature means for your product.
 What will it allow you to do that you can't do today?
-How will it make current work-arounds straightforward?
+How will it make current workarounds straightforward?
 What potential bugs and edge cases does it help to avoid? etc. Please keep it product-centric.
 -->

 <!-- BUG REPORT TEMPLATE -->